Plaza Vision Center Offers Help For Many Eye Conditions

 Make Plaza Vision Center Your Optometrist for Comprehensive Eyecare

-Drs.
-Newman and Chen uses their extensive training in optometry to provide quality vision care for their patients in Dallas, TX and surrounding areas.
+Dr. Newman uses his extensive training in optometry to provide quality vision care for their patients in Dallas, TX and surrounding areas.
 Contact Plaza Vision Center today at (214) 969-0467 for an appointment to have your eyes checked and to learn about treatments for common eye conditions.